APogue/APogue.github.io/_drafts/published_drafts/2025-02-10-Brainstorming-ideas-doc.md

 - Was it the case that these students "deserved" to feel threatened and afraid, was it the case that harassment of this nature could be expected and even understandable?

+	- What proportion of this harassment was deemed legal by the administration, all of it?

+		- True threats are not legal but will not necessarily result in police involvement

 	- If free speech was the problem, is free speech allowed on campus or not?

 	- If conduct was the problem, is the school going to enforce policy or not?